alexleboucher/docker-express-postgres-boilerplate/README.md

 To test the server, you can query `http://localhost:8000/api/health` using [Postman](https://www.postman.com/) or just copy it in the address bar in your browser.
 If the server is running, you should receive `Server is up!` as response.

+### Step 6: Create the User database table

+To create the User database table, you must run the migration.
+Run `yarn migration:run` to run the migration and create the table.

+---

-## ∙ Scripts
+## Scripts

 All script are defined in the `package-scripts.js` file, but the most important ones are listed here.

 ### Install

 - Install all dependencies with `yarn install`

-### Linting

-- Run code quality analysis using `yarn lint`.
-This runs ESLint and display warning and errors.
-- You can also use `yarn lint:fix` to run ESLint and fix fixable warning and errors.

 ### Docker